vinipsmaker/gsoc2014-boost/README.md

 implemented too (I'll decide which ones are optionals and which ones are required once I write the timeline for the project):

-* Session support (based on Tufão's session support, which leverages client-side and server-side based session stores under the same interface, but with improved usability thanks to Boost and C++11).
+* Session support (inspired on Tufão's session support, which abstracts client-side and server-side based session stores under the same interface, but with improved usability thanks to Boost and C++11).
 * HTTP/2.0 experimental support (I'm not aware of the protocol details, then I'm not so sure about the difficult, but people implementing it are stating that is easier than HTTP/1.1).